jeffschwartz/coccyx/readme.md

 * Ajax for easy access to server-based resources.
 * Events for keeping your models, collection and views in sync.
 * RequireJS/AMD compatible.
 Its AMD module name is "coccyx".
-* Can optionally be used from the global name space without RequireJs.
+* Can optionally be used from the global name space without RequireJS.

 # Open Source
 CoccyxJS Is Distributed Under The MIT Software License.